 Exact arrival times can vary from event to event.
 All entrants will receive a “RACE WEEK UPDATE” email 3-4 days prior to the event with race specific notes on it.
 In general, if you have already registered and received your race pack (so you have your race number and timing chip), you should arrive at the race venue no later than 45 minutes prior to your race start time.
 If you still need to register or collect your race pack, you should arrive no later than 1 hour prior to your race start time.

-race will start and finish in Launceston’s City Park.
-The iconic city landmark will also host a weekend Festival beginning on the Saturday, offering food and beverages from local producers, with live entertainment also on offer, as well as a Kids Clinic on the Saturday.
+The race will start and finish in Launceston’s City Park.
+The iconic city landmark will also host a weekend Festival beginning on Saturday, offering food and beverages from local producers, with live entertainment also on offer, as well as a Kids Clinic on Saturday.
 See course map here.